-The workers of this species are an attractive reddish color and about 10 mm in size.
+The workers of this species are an attractive reddish colour and about 10 mm in size.
 The queens are easily distinguished from the workers being larger at about 12 mm and having an enlarged thorax and slightly larger abdomen.
 Although young colonies will only have a single queen, in time most colonies will accept additional new queens and larger multi queen colonies will form.

 Colonies often form several sub nests nearby which are all linked.
 In these larger multi queen colonies there can be around 500 - 800 individuals.
 They will excavate and create nests in ready-made cavities, in pieces of old wood or dead bamboo stems.
-They also nest in the ground frequently making use of the small burrows of other animals, and in the rainy season when humidity is high, they will create simple nest amongst the leaf litter.
+They also nest in the ground frequently making use of the small burrows of other animals, and in the rainy season when humidity is high, they will create a simple nest amongst the leaf litter.

 In their natural habitat, they mostly forage at night but can also be seen outside on dull overcast days or in areas that are heavily shaded.
 They do not climb but forage at ground level, although they will explore along fallen branches.